 Install from the Marketplace

-The easiest way to install and manage the extension is from the Visual Studio Code MarketPlace.
+The easiest way to install and manage the VS Code extension is from the Visual Studio Code Marketplace.
 Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the left side of Visual Studio Code.

-In the search box, start typing the name of the extension and ApexSQL Database Power Tools for VS Code should appear at the very top of search results:
+In the search box, start typing the name of the VS Code extension and ApexSQL Database Power Tools for VS Code should appear at the very top of search results:

 Select the extension by clicking on it to display the extension’s details page on the right where you can learn more about it:

 Switch over to Feature Contributions page to see the extension’s additions to Visual Studio Code such as settings, commands, and keyboard shortcuts: